 KPI metrics vary from industry to industry, depending on the focus of that business.
 During peak season there are certain metrics that every business needs to track.

-Aforementioned, peak season brings in the majority of a business’s yearly revenue.
+As aforementioned, peak season brings in the majority of a business’s yearly revenue.
 So, you’ll want to make sure that the KPI metrics tracked during this time will provide valuable insights about your business performance.
-In this article we’ll uncover the 7 KPIs you should focus on for peak season.
+In this article, we’ll uncover the 7 KPIs you should focus on for peak season.